Supporting Owner Drivers

-Serving on Helmand Province’s front lines is not for the faint hearted.
-With Luke’s regiment frequently called upon to relieve coalition troops under fire, it was often dangerous work but rewarding too.
+Serving on Helmand Province’s front lines is not for the faint-hearted.
+With Luke’s regiment frequently called upon to relieve coalition troops under fire, it was often dangerous work, but rewarding too.

 “We knew the risks.
 But we also could appreciate that our actions were making a difference.
 Every day, for example, we cleared enemy IEDs, captured small arms, confiscated stockpiles of ammunition and seized large quantities of heroin.”

 Several years after his life-changing injury, Luke founded Big Load Little Load Ltd, which serves the same day and next day logistics markets.
 In just a few years, his courier company has gone from looking after one customer to serving several large clients.
-Luke puts much of his success down to hard work and the strong relationships he has formed with his clients.
+Luke puts much of his success down to hard work, and the strong relationships he has formed with his clients.

 However, that doesn’t mean that loads have fallen into Luke’s lap.
-Instead, for Luke, the Exchange is a “useful tool” which compliments and rewards “the hard work” that he and his drivers put in every day.
+Instead, for Luke, the Exchange is a useful tool which compliments and rewards the hard work that he and his drivers put in every day.

+In the new year, Luke plans to move to larger offices and add to his growing customer base.
+But he has no plans to stop driving any time soon.
 “I’m not going to be sitting in the office all day.
-My time in the army have taught me the importance of leading by example, and I love being behind the wheel serving my customers.
-What’s more the app on my phone now allows me to do both.”
+My time in the army has taught me the importance of leading by example, and I love being behind the wheel serving my customers.
+What’s more, the app on my phone now allows me to do both.”

 Join over 6,000 member businesses across the UK and Europe.